 Another favorite of mine is Parc Monceau.
 Visitors enter through the great wrought iron gates embellished with gold.
 You’ll find many beautiful surprises in the park: numerous statues, a Renaissance archway belonging to the former Paris City Hall and a large pond.

 The gardens of Château de Versailles are another André Le Nôtre creation.
-The massive park surrounding the Palace is decorated with statues, fountains, water parterres and outstanding buildings such as the Grand Trianon and Petit Trianon, the Temple de l'Amour and the Hamlet of Queen Marie-Antoinette.
+The massive park surrounding the Palace is decorated with statues, fountains, water parterres and outstanding buildings: the Grand Trianon and Petit Trianon, the Temple de l'Amour and the Hamlet of Queen Marie-Antoinette.
 With the arrival of summer, the gardens of the Palace of Versailles become the setting for a magical display: the ornamental ponds and waterfalls offer a wonderful spectacle as fountains play and jets of water intertwine.

 7. Notre Dame Cathedral